Seneca-Scholars/SS-Status-C6/laurenR-status.md

+7/23/25: Today Nell was out of office.
+My team worked on developing a new project using a Pokemon API.
+My task was styling the webpage.
+I left office early for a doctor's appointment.

+7/22/25: Today, we dove into APIs and were shown a lesson on fetch, promises, & more.

 7/21/25: Today I worked on completing my learniing plan for the 2 days I missed.
 In the beginning of the day, me and my team presented our table project to Wajiw and the rest of Cohort 6.

 7/17/25: Today me and cohort 6 went out to locations outside of the office to work on our dynamic table projects with the teams.
 We visited a coffee shop, pizza place, and library.
 Troughout today my team worked on the dynamics of our table and creaated a new ability to add rows and columns with a javascript function and inputs.
 Along with that, we worked on the websies overall apperance in css and html.